BJB-git/STAT846_FinalProject/README.md

 The outcome is Resistance information of 5 drugs in the NRTI class.

 In this data set, there are 228 mutations of each isolate/virus and five predictors that represent five different drugs.
-These drugs are Lamivudine (3TC), Abacavir (ABC), Zidovudine (AZT), Stavudine (D4T) and Didanosine (DDI).
+These drugs are:
+  * Lamivudine (3TC)
+  * Abacavir (ABC)
+  * Zidovudine (AZT)
+  * Stavudine (D4T)
+  * Didanosine (DDI)

 These response variables have been changed to binary variables using specified cut-off values suggested by biologists.

+We used only the drug Abacavir (ABC) for our purpose here.

+These data sets are accessible by package "MTPS".
+First, installing this package in R, as proposed in the R file, and then by using "data(HIV)" command this data will be uploaded in the R enviroment.

-# Overview of Evaluation Criteria
+## Overview of Evaluation Criteria

 Each KNN function is evaluated based on the following criteria:
 * Prediction accuracy
-Algorithm robustness
+* Algorithm robustness
-Runtime (speed)/computational efficiency
+* Runtime (speed)/computational efficiency
-Ease of use
+* Ease of use
-Other features of the functions (output options, built-in data processing, missing data handling, etc.)
+* Other features of the functions (output options, built-in data processing, missing data handling, etc.)
-Say about Dataset in MTPS Package in R.

-explain the folders created and RData.
+## Folders

+There are 3 folders here containing our projects.

+Under folder Final_R, the R code is stored.

+Under plots folder, the plots for the reports are saved.

+Under Saved_RData_Files, the outputs of each packages (Confusion Matrices) are saved.